olexandra-dmytrenko/jms2-lab/README.md

 Setup
 -----
+* This lab assumes you are using your own machine.
+You will need to perform this setup on the machine you will use for the lab.
 * Make sure you have at least JDK 7 installed.
 The lab was tested with JDK 7.
 * Install NetBeans 8 or above.
-Make sure you use the Java EE version of NetBeans.
-During installation, accept all the defaults.
-This will automatically install GlassFish.
+Make sure you use the Java EE version of NetBeans (NetBeans comes in several flavors - we need the Java EE features).
+During NetBeans installation, please accept all the default choices.
+This will automatically install GlassFish for you.
 * Download this repository, probably as a zip.
 If using a zip download, unzip somewhere in your file system.

 Instructions